Gigi1111/SemEval-2023-task-8/README.md

 -----------------------------
+## Sentence based baseline models

+The baseline models can be found in the Sentence_level_binary_classification.ipynb and Sentence_level_multi_label_classification.ipynb files, the data they use can be found in the st1_data_train_sent.csv file.

 ## Constituency based models

 The constituency_based_models folder of this repository contains the code for the 4 binary models described in the report paper.